ExtremeXT/FrameworkPatch/README.md

 move-result v0
 ```

-Where XX is the vlaue "0", and YY is the feature.
+Where XX is the value "0", and YY is the feature.

-By default this project has fingerprint and keybox that are working as of 27.08.2024, you can change these in Fingerprint.java and Android.java.
+By default this project has fingerprint and keybox that are working as of 29.08.2024, you can change these in Fingerprint.java and Android.java.

-You also have to change the OS Version and OS Patch level in Android.java, search for "osVersionLevelVal"
+**You also have to change the OS Version and OS Patch level in Android.java**

 Now compile this project in Android Studio, then decompile it.
 In the first smali folder you should have com/android/internal/util/framework with a lot of obfuscated files.

+To compile the project, you have to use [modified android.jar](https://github.com/Reginer/aosp-android-jar) for the SystemProperties class

 Copy all those files to any smali folder in your framework.jar, I used smali_classes6.